frunox/acodersquest-dev/src/posts/09_CB-building-the-blog-md2.md

 };
 ```

-Cloud Storage stores files in 'buckets', so `bucketName` identifies the bucket I'm using. `selectedImage` is the image file. `urls` is an array of image URLs, if any, and `name` is an array of any image file names.
+Cloud Storage stores files in 'buckets', so `bucketName` identifies the bucket I'm using. `selectedImage` is the image file. `urls` is an array of image URLs, if any, and `name` is an array of any image file names, which were initialized in the metadata.
 The name of the image file is pushed to `names` and set to a state variable `imageName`.

 Now comes the setup to store the image file.
-Firebase wants a `ref`, which which service is being used.
-Here, `add.storage()` refers to Cloud Storage, with the bucket and file names provided as arguments.
-THen, the `.put()` method is used to store the file.
+Firebase wants a `ref`, which identifies the service is being used.
+Here, `app.storage()` refers to Cloud Storage, with the bucket and file names provided as arguments.
+Then, the `.put()` method is used to store the file.
 It overwrites an existing file of the same name so there are no duplicates.

 Next, the `.getDownloadURL()` method is used to get the URL, which is saved in `imageFileUrl` and pushed to the `urls` array and saved into another state variable.
 Then the metadata stored in state (`mData`) is updated with the arrays of image URLs and file names.